ClintNyxn/dotfiles/README.md

-Hello, this is my ArchCraft [bspwm] rice.
+Hi, this is my ArchCraft [bspwm] rice.

 Dependencies
 ```